NEW!! BC Institute of Agrologists Scholarships

 Applicants must provide a 300 to 500 word essay on the topic “What is Agrology in British Columbia?”
 The essay should demonstrate an understanding of agrology in the province of BC and provide support for the ideas expressed.
 All applicants must first be accepted as a member or student member of BCIA before submitting their application.
 Scholarship recipients may have their photo and essay published in BC Institute of Agrologists promotional materials.

-Applications will be accepted for 2019 Scholarships beginning July 1, 2019.
+Applications will be accepted for 2019 Scholarships beginning July 1, 2019 and the deadline is October 15, 2019.
 The BCIA Communications Committee will review eligible applications based on the essay submission.
 The scholarships will be awarded by Dec.
-1, 2018.
-Questions may be sent to firstname.lastname@example.org
+1, 2019.
+Questions may be sent to email@example.com

 BCIA Awards and Bursaries for Young Scientists and Future Agrologists - 2017

 Congratulations to the 2017 UBC student recipients of the two BCIA $400 bursaries.

 - Thea Sturdy, a 4th year student in the Bachelor of Science in Applied Biology program with a major in Food and the Environment, was awarded the BC Institute of Agrologists Dean Blyth A Eagles Scholarship

 - Kitty Cheung, a first year student in the Bachelor of Science in Applied Biology program, was awarded the BC Institute of Agrologists Scholarship

 Many BCIA branches recognize young scientists and future agrologists with awards at science fairs and through the support of 4-H in 2017.

 - Cariboo Central Interior branch awarded $100 to a student at the Pacific Northwest Science Fair and another $100 was awarded at the Central Interior Science Exhibition.